vlad-pbr/go-audio-codec/README.md

 - WAV (Canonical)
 - AIFF

 This is a personal project developed as a part of a bigger project of mine.
-Documentation for different parts of the codec is available in the appropriate READMEs.
+Documentation for different parts of the codec is available in READMEs within subdirectories as well as [docs](/docs).

 ## Example